ringcentral/ringcentral-softphone-js/README.md

 If `play` command is not available, please install `sox`: `brew install sox`.

-## What's the difference between ringcentral-web-phone and this project?
+## What are the differences between ringcentral-web-phone and this project?

 [ringcentral-web-phone](https://github.com/ringcentral/ringcentral-web-phone) is designed for client side and only works with browsers.